karlozjose/HTLM-practice-web/readme.txt

-This is a practice web hosted on github
+This is a practice webpage, hosted on github